 Athletes are visiting Falls Creek in increasing numbers to enjoy training and competing in such beautiful surroundings.
 At 1600m above sea level, it is also a perfect location for altitude training.

-When the snow melts the alps offer new means of adventure, relaxation and fun.
+When the mountains are carpeted with wild flowers instead of snow, the alps offer new means of adventure, relaxation and fun.
 It's typically 10°C cooler at Falls Creek than the valleys and plains below, and much greener.